uyuni-project/uyuni-rfc/accepted/00102-upgrade-to-salt-3008.md

 These builtin extensions will be then placed in `/usr/lib/python3.11/site-packages/saltext/` when installing `python311-salt` so they are available for Salt.

-**NOTE:** The usage of `git submodule` would make it a bit tricky when it comes to generate patches for the single unified Salt codebase, as apparentely you cannot get an unified diff for the main repo + submodules.
+**NOTE:** Depending on the maintaining workflow to use, the usage of `git submodule` would make it a bit tricky when it comes to generate patches (i.a. during bugfixing) for the single unified Salt codebase, as apparentely you cannot get an unified diff for the main repo + submodules.

 Alternatively, we could create separated packages for each of those default Salt Extensions and then make add them as `Requires` for the `python311-salt` package.
 In that case, an official Salt Extensions must be created (if not existing) for each extension we want to have a package, and then taking the sources from the official extension repository.
 One Salt Extension, one RPM package.